Retrieval vs Cache Augmented Generation (CAG vs. RAG)

 What is Cache-Augmented Generation (CAG)?

 Cache-Augmented Generation (CAG) is a method in natural language generation designed to improve response times and reduce computational demands by using pre-computed data stored in memory caches.
-Unlike Retrieval-Augmented Generation (RAG), which searches for external information during the generation process, CAG focuses on preloading essential, static knowledge into the model’s memory or context ahead of time.
+Unlike RAG, which searches for external information during the generation process, CAG focuses on preloading essential, static knowledge into the model’s memory or context ahead of time.
 This approach removes the need for real-time data retrieval, making the process faster and more efficient in terms of resources.

 How Cache-Augmented Generation (CAG) Works